Get insider access

 Conclusion

-Although it isn't perfect, VESA's DisplayHDR certification program gives you a good idea of what to expect regarding HDR when buying a monitor.
-They perform various tests, including measuring the color gamut, contrast, and brightness, and certify a monitor if it's met all the requirements.
-They have five different certification tiers for LED monitors and three for OLEDs, and the higher-end tiers provide the best performance.
+Although it isn't perfect, VESA's DisplayHDR certification program gives you a good idea of what to expect regarding HDR before buying a monitor.
+They perform various tests, including measuring the color gamut, contrast, and brightness, and certify a monitor if it meets all their requirements.
+They have five different certification tiers for LED monitors and four for OLEDs, and the higher-end tiers provide the best performance.
 There are some drawbacks, though, as the certification doesn't tell you exactly how the monitor performs in HDR; also, monitors with entry-level DisplayHDR certification usually have limited HDR performance.
 That said, knowing if the monitor has certification is at least a good place to start when shopping for a new display.